instantish/milestone-closer/README.md

 ### More Resources

-For more resources or tools to make issue tracking easier, checkout out [Instantish](https://itsinstantish.com) ⚡️
+For more resources or tools to make issue tracking easier, check out [Instantish](https://itsinstantish.com) ⚡️

 If you have questions about setting this up, feel free to reach out to hi@itsinstantish.com with subject line "Question about GitHub Action" 😊